FusionAuth/fusionauth-site/site/_posts/2020-04-27-securing-asp-netcore-razor-pagees-app-with-oauth.md

 // ...
 ```

-Finally we set up our previously referenced authentication provider, `"oidc"`.
+Finally, we set up our previously referenced authentication provider, `"oidc"`.
 You could have multiple providers.
 We create an [OpenIdConnectOptions](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authentication.openidconnect.openidconnectoptions?view=aspnetcore-3.1) object to fully configure this provider.
 Setting `ResponseType = "code"` is what forces the use of the Authorization Code grant.
 PKCE is turned on by default.
 We pull configuration information like our client id from either `appsettings.json` or the environment.
 These are the values you saved off when you were configuring FusionAuth.
 (We'll add them to `appsettings.json` a bit later.)
 We create an [OpenIdConnectOptions](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authentication.openidconnect.openidconnectoptions?view=aspnetcore-3.1) object to configure our provider.
 Since we want to use the Authorization Code grant, we set `ResponseType = "code"`.
 PKCE is turned on by default, so we're ready for [OAuth 2.1](https://fusionauth.io/blog/2020/04/15/whats-new-in-oauth-2-1).

 ```csharp
 // ...